Amy E. Armstrong, Archivist

 Bob Taylor, Archivist

-Taylor has worked at the Ransom Center as a rare book cataloger and, presently, as a manuscripts archivist.
+Taylor has worked at the Ransom Center as a rare book cataloger and, currently, as a manuscripts archivist.
 He has processed the papers of Peter Glenville, James Jones, and Lillian Hellman, among others.

 Jennifer Tisdale, Public Affairs Director